Why Are Organic Clothes Better for Your Baby?

 As a result, it is less resistant than adult skin, and substances that come into contact with baby skin are more easily absorbed and penetrate into deeper skin layers.

-How to Choose Clothes That Respect Your Baby’s Skin
+How to Choose Outfits That Respect Your Baby’s Skin

 Awareness about organic food has been growing among parents in recent years.
 However, the message about the impact of chemically-treated baby clothes didn’t spread as fast despite the potential long-term health consequences on infants.
 In recent years, scientists found widespread use of potentially harmful chemicals in children's clothing.